no-arr/no-arr/README.md

 # 0array
 Hello!
 I am **0array**.
 I work on web applications and games with Godot & Unity.
 I am a full-stack web developer who enjoys creating projects that appear simple and minimal to the viewer, often using flat dark colors.
-I am Pakistan, and I am currently 17 years old as of 2025.
+I am from Pakistan, and I am currently 17 years old as of 2025.
 In the future, I aspire to be both a full-stack developer and a data scientist.

 ## My Projects
 > "⏰" means the project is no longer in development by me.